Nictordan/Full-App-Documentation/README.md

 ## Functionality/Features:

+### Map
 - The main function of the application will be a map where a user can place a pin on a given location, representing a paranomal sighting.

+### Pins
 - Each pin can be clicked on whereby a window will open revealing the details pertaining to that pin.

-- Each window associated to a pin will have a chronological log of events, which can be added to either by the initial poster of the pin, or by other users, subject to whether permissions are granted by the initial poster.
+- Each window associated to a pin will have a list of notes representing a chronological list of sightings/events, which can be added to either by the initial poster of the pin, or by other users, subject to whether permissions are granted by the initial poster.

+### Notes
-- Each logged event listed within a pin can in turn be expanded where the user can write notes describing the sighting, and can also a gallery including any drawings or photographs of the sighting they may have taken.
+- Each note listed within a pin can in turn be expanded where the user can write details describing the sighting, and can also a gallery including any drawings or photographs of the sighting they may have taken.

+### Roleplaying functionality
 - A user when first initialising a pin will be able to decide whether the pin will have open permission for contributing to the pin.

 - A user who limits the permission for contributing to a pin will take on a moderating role, reminiscent to a 'dungeon master', whereby other users can contribute to the narrative of the pin subject to administrative approval.

+### Narrative expansion
 - An ability to link other pins (subject to the permissions of the other pins).

+### Real time location
-- An ability to tell the user's location and notify them of any logged activity in the current area.
+- Using the user's location to notify them of any logged activity in the current area.